epfl-lara/stainless/core/src/sphinx/genc.rst

 The following is required from the Scala program fed to GenC:

- - Any functions reachable from the ``main`` function, and the types they use, should be exclusively use the set of features described below, with the exceptions of the code used for verification conditions;
+ - Any functions reachable from the ``main`` function, and the types they use, should be exclusively in the set of features described below, with the exceptions of the code used for verification conditions;

  - The program should be successfully verified with the ``--strict-arithmetic``